wasif-h/CSC-284-OOP-Lab/README.md

 ```

 **Result Analysis:**
-The program successfully displays the required employee details in a formatted structure as expected.
+The program successfully stores and displays the information of three employees in the specified format.